JeanMariePrevost/godot-drop-shadow-2d/README.md

 ## Usage
 1. Add a **DropShadow2D** node to your scene.
-2. Assign a target sprite in the inspector if you did not already add it to a Sprite2D.
+2. If you added it directly to a Sprite2D, it will automatically be assigned to it.
+Otherwise, assign a sparite to the node via the inspector.
 3. Adjust properties such as:
    - **Radius**: shadow blur distance
    - **Strength**: blend intensity